aitschti/plugin.video.sc19/README.md

 - Install the addon from the ZIP file in Kodi.
 - **Proxy Setup (using internal proxy)**: The addon uses a proxy for streaming.
 Ensure the proxy port (default 8099) is available and not in use by other applications.
 You can configure the port in the addon settings.
 - **Favourites**: Set a path for a backup location of the favourites database for easy backup and restore and sharing with other clients in your network.
-- **Decode Key**: This key is essential for decrypting stream URLs (using internal proxy).
-You need to set the key manually in the settings if needed.
+- **Keys (pkey & pdkey)**: Both keys are required for decrypting stream URLs.
+Set them manually in settings (Proxy section) or import from a text file (format: `pkey:pdkey`).
+Access via Settings > Proxy > Import keys from file, or Tools menu.

 ## Recommended settings / tips